Occurrence of Right Angles in Vector Spaces Over Finite Fields: Proof of Theorem

 \section{Proof of Theorem \ref{main2}}

-This theorem has already been proved by Hart et. al. in \cite{HIKR11}, including results for nonzero dot products as well.
-In fact they show that if $|A| \gg q^\frac{d+1}{2}$, then for any nonzero scalar $t$, there are two points in $A$ whose dot product is $t$.
-Here we provide a slightly different proof here of the $0$ case, using very similar techniques to those in \cite{HIKR11}, to keep this paper more self-contained.
+This theorem has already been proved by Hart et. al. in \cite{HIKR11} using Fourier techniques.
+In fact they also show that if $|A| \geq Cq^\frac{d+1}{2}$, then for any \textit{nonzero} scalar $t$, there are two points in $A$ (not necessarily distinct) whose dot product is $t$.
+Here we provide a different short proof of the result for $t = 0$, once again using \ref{lemma}.
 More importantly, we also show that the $0$ case is an exceptional case---that a guaranteed dot product of $0$ requires about $q^\frac{d+2}{2}$ points of $\bb{F}_q^d$, at least in the case $q$ is prime.